-On August 9, FCNL and 44 other organizations in the Alliance for Peacebuilding sent a letter to House appropriators, urging them to protect funding for foreign assistance.
+On August 9, FCNL and more than 40 other organizations in the Alliance for Peacebuilding sent a letter to House appropriators, urging them to protect funding for foreign assistance.
 The administration has attempted to freeze $4 billion of these congressionally-approved funds.
 This would impact the ability of the U.S. to prevent and manage conflict abroad.

 The 100-plus member Alliance for Peacebuilding (AfP) is the leading global network for organizations working to end violent conflict and sustain peace worldwide.
 Our members include some of the world’s largest development organizations, most innovative academic institutions, and most influential humanitarian and faith-based groups.
 We build coalitions in key areas of strategy and policy to elevate the entire peacebuilding field, tackling issues too large for any one organization to address alone.

 We are writing to express our profound concern about the administration’s order to freeze as much as $4 billion in congressionally-approved funds for foreign assistance, and about reports that it may be preparing to request a rescission of these funds.
 We urge you to use your appropriations power to reject a potential rescission and to ensure that the funds are released in a timely fashion, as intended by Congress.